 Bob’s Version:

-After the Criminal Justice Reform Act (CJRA) did your facility cease to use Restrictive Housing? *
+After the Criminal Justice Reform Act (CJRA) was signed by Governor Baker on April 13, 2018 did your organization cease to use Restrictive Housing? *

 Yes No

+If your facilty ceased to use Restrictive Housing, what steps have you taken to achieve that goal?

 In the units in your facility with the lowest average out of cell time, how many hours of out of cell time is made available to incarcerated individuals? *